Grey South (federal electoral district)

 Grey South was a federal electoral district represented in the House of Commons of Canada from 1876 to 1917.
 It was located in the province of Ontario.
-It was created by the British North America Act of 1867 which divided the County of Grey into two ridings: Grey South and Grey North.
+It was created by the British North America Act 1867 which divided the County of Grey into two ridings: Grey South and Grey North.

 The South Riding consisted of the Townships of Bentinck, Glenelg, Artemesia, Osprey, Normanby, Egremont, Proton and Melancthon.
 In 1872, the County of Grey was divided into three ridings when Grey East was created.
 The townships of Artemesia, Osprey, Proton and Melancthon were excluded from the south riding.
 In 1882, the township of Artemesia and the town of Durham were incorporated into the riding.
 In 1903, the township of Sullivan and the village of Hanover were incorporated into the riding.

 The electoral district was abolished in 1914 when it was merged into Grey Southeast riding.

+Members of Parliament

+This riding has elected the following members of Parliament: